firefoxfoxthrot/developer-web-site/_pages/envelope.md

 enables privacy while preserving structure.
 The format is very simple and compact, with minimal overhead, but documents can ultimately be as complex as needed.
-Gordian Envelope's privacy features are built on a hashed Merkle Tree that supports cryptography and privacy-related methodologies such as [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/) and Merkle-based selective disclosure.
+Gordian Envelope's privacy features are built on a Merkle-like Tree that supports cryptography and privacy-related methodologies such as [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/) and Merkle-based selective disclosure.